basecamp/snapback_cache/README.md

 So in our case, we cache a note or comment or email in our feed.
 But if someone at some point edits/deletes one of those notes, comments or emails, we have javascript call

 ```
-pageCache.markDirty(id_of_dirty_thing);
+snapbackCache.markDirty(id_of_dirty_thing);
 ```

-Then when the pageCache replaces the cached contents it's saving for us, it makes sure to call the refreshItems function you specify along with an array of "dirty items" you can do something with.
+Then when the snapbackCache replaces the cached contents it's saving for us, it makes sure to call the refreshItems function you specify along with an array of "dirty items" you can do something with.
 In our case, we take all those dirty ids, and issue an ajax call that does all the work to refresh bits of the cached page.

 **nextPageOffset** is a function that the Snapback cache can use to figure out what "page" your user is on.
 We take that page and store it along the cached contents of the page.
 That way when the cached page is restored you have the page number the user was on and get pick up infinite paging at the appropriate place.
 See the page-cache:loaded event below to do that.